Generic forms

-\begin{proposition} Suppose $A$ is a commutative (non-commutative, respectively) weakly generic algebra of type $t$.
-Then $A(z)$ is minimal among all series $B(z)$, where $B$ is a commutative (non-commutative, respectively) $k$-algebra of type $t$ and $k$ has prime field $k_0$.
-The opposite implication is true if $A_t$ as an algebra has type $t$.
-Suppose the field $k$ has sufficiently high degree of transcendency over the prime field $k_0$, and suppose $A_t$ as an algebra has type $t$.
-Then there exists a commutative (non-commutative, respectively) algebra over $k$ which is generic of type $t$. \end{proposition} \begin{proof} We prove the commutative case.
-Suppose $A$ is weakly generic of type $t$, i.e., $A(z)=A_t(z)$.
+\begin{proposition} Assume $t$ is a type and $A_t$ as an algebra has type $t$.
+Then $A$ is generic of type $t$ if and only if $A$ has type $t$ and $A(z)$ is minimal among all series $B(z)$, where $B$ is a commutative (non-commutative, respectively) $k$-algebra of type $t$ and $k$ has prime field $k_0$.
+If the field $k$ has sufficiently high degree of transcendency over the prime field $k_0$ then there exists a commutative (non-commutative, respectively) algebra over $k$ which is generic of type $t$. \end{proposition} \begin{proof} We prove the commutative case.
+Suppose $A$ is generic of type $t$, i.e., $A(z)=A_t(z)$.
 If $B$ is an algebra of type $t$, then in particular $B$ has a presentation of type $t$ and the result follows from Proposition \ref{min}.
-Suppose on the other hand that $A_t$ as an algebra has type $t$ and that $A(z)$ is minimal among all series $B(z)$, where $B$ is a commutative $k$-algebra of type $t$ and $k$ has prime field $k_0$.
-Since $A_t$ is an algebra of type $t$, it follows that $A(z)\le A_t(z)$ but by Proposition \ref{min} we also have $A_t(z)\le A(z)$, hence $A$ is weakly generic (and also generic by definition).
+Suppose on the other hand that $A$ has type $t$ and $A(z)$ is minimal among all series $B(z)$, where $B$ is a commutative $k$-algebra of type $t$ and $k$ has prime field $k_0$.
+Since $A_t$ is an algebra of type $t$, it follows that $A(z)\le A_t(z)$ but by Proposition \ref{min} we also have $A_t(z)\le A(z)$, hence $A$ is generic of type $t$.